 - Postgraduate students of diplomacy or international relations wishing to gain deeper insight through interaction with practising diplomats

 - Postgraduate students or practitioners in other fields seeking an entry point into the world of diplomacy

 - Journalists, staff of international and non-governmental organisations, translators, business people, and others who wish to improve their understanding of diplomacy-related topics

 The course consists of 8 modules:

-- The four pillars: Political diplomacy: the objectives, methods, instruments and institutions.
-Economic diplomacy: a byproduct of interdependence between states, centrality of development in national policy, and complexity of linkages in goods production and services.
-Public diplomacy: embraces people-to-people communication, and non-state institutions.
+- The Four Pillars: Political diplomacy: the objectives, methods, instruments, and institutions.
+Economic diplomacy: a by-product of interdependence between states, the centrality of development in national policy, and complexity of linkages in goods production and services.
+Public diplomacy: embraces people-to-people communication and non-state institutions.
 Consular diplomacy: gaining importance, it connects with its subset, diaspora diplomacy.

-- National security: The challenges to the national security of states posed by acts/threats of aggression.
-Strategic and supportive diplomatic structures to uphold national security of states.
+- National Security: The challenges to the national security of states posed by acts/threats of aggression.
+Strategic and supportive diplomatic structures uphold the national security of states.
 Countering international terrorism and the role of non-state actors.
 The new paradigm: ‘multi-dimensional’ national security and multiple stakeholder diplomatic engagement.

-- Intercultural dimension and diplomatic signalling: The growing interdependence between nations and societies during the past three decades of accelerated globalisation requires the integration of intercultural skills in diplomatic interaction.
-How can countries include this dimension into bilateral diplomacy?
+- Intercultural Dimension and Diplomatic Signalling: The growing interdependence between nations and societies during the past three decades of accelerated globalisation requires the integration of intercultural skills in diplomatic interaction.
+How can countries include this dimension in bilateral diplomacy?
 Which concepts and theories can help us understand such behavioural traits?
 What is the significance of signalling for relations between states?